A Safe Place For Keeping #flashfiction

 I think it shows that these photo and writing challenges are a brilliant way to bring out the unusual in my writing.

-I rarely write poetry because I find it so challenging to write, so I’d love to know what you think of this rare attempt.
+I rarely write poetry because it is challenging, so I’d love to know what you think of this rare attempt.

 © 2016 Copyright-All rights reserved-hughsviewsandnews.com.